dexter7k-maloneykf/notes/README.md

 6. Don'ts be afraid to ask for assistance or advice from others in the industry.
 There are always people willing to share their knowledge and experience, so don 't be shy about reaching out.
 7. Finally, remember to take breaks and give yourself time to recharge.
 Programming can be a stressful job, but taking care of yourself will make you a better and happier programmer in the long run.

+# 2024-01-29
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to designing and writing code that is clear, concise, maintainable, and avoids unnecessary complexity.
+It advocates for focusing on readability, modularity, and efficiency, understanding that what we create today may need to be extended or debugged tomorrow.
+Always strive to write code that is as simple as possible but no simpler."